-Alcoholic beverage.
-Arizona defines "alcoholic beverage" to include any beer, malt beverage, wine, distilled spirits, mixed drinks, and effectively any beverage of at least .5% alcohol.
+For purposes of the open container law, Arizona defines "alcoholic beverage" to include any beer, malt beverage, wine, distilled spirits, mixed drinks, and effectively any beverage of at least .5% alcohol.
 So, some open non-alcoholic beers and mixers might be allowed.

-Certain vehicles.
 Arizona's open container law isn't applicable to passengers riding in certain types of vehicles, including statutorily authorized limousines, taxis, and buses.
 Riders in the passenger areas of these vehicles are permitted to possess and consume alcohol.

-Areas of the vehicle.
 Arizona's open container laws are intended to apply to the passenger areas of vehicles.
 So, the restrictions aren't applicable to items in a locked glove box, the trunk of the car, or behind the back seat (if the car doesn't have a trunk) as long as they are not readily accessible to the driver or passengers.

 An open container violation is a class 2 misdemeanor in Arizona.
-A conviction will result in a fine of up to $750 and a maximum four months in jail.
+A conviction will result in a fine of up to $750 and a maximum of four months in jail.